AnnaCzinege/ProgLearn-Frontend/README.md

 ## Demo
 ![ProgLearn demo](demo/ProgLearn.gif)

+## Backend

+The ProgLearn frontend that acts as the presentation layer for the project is available at the following link: [ProgLearn-Backend](https://github.com/AnnaCzinege/ProgLearn-Backend)

 ## How to run

 First of all, Node.js have to be installed on your system to run the React application.